Spectral properties of substitutions on compact alphabets: Introduction

 In this work, we consider continuous substitutions on a compact alphabet and develop the spectral theory for certain families of representative examples, which are infinite alphabet generalisations of the Thue--Morse, period doubling and Rudin--Shapiro substitutions.
 We demonstrate how similar arguments to those implemented in the finite alphabet setting allow one to completely determine their spectral type and, at the same time, show that new phenomena can occur.

 It is well known that there is a correspondence between the diffraction spectrum and dynamical spectrum.
 Indeed, this has been rigorously established for systems with pure point spectrum in \cite{LMS:pp,BaakeLenz}, for systems with mixed spectrum in the finite local complexity (FLC) setting in \cite{BLvE} and for general dynamical systems in \cite{L:sampling}.
-We employ a diffraction-based approach and study the diffraction of weighted point sets which arise from elements of the subshift.
+We employ a diffraction-based approach and study the diffraction of weighted point sets that arise from elements of the subshift.
 This entails choosing an appropriate set of weight functions, which we get for free when the alphabet has an extra group structure.
 In these cases, the characters of the associated group provide complete access to the admissible spectral types.

-We establish sufficient conditions for when the corresponding diffraction measure is pure point and purely singular continuous for bijective substitutions on compact abelian alphabets, which are seen as compact alphabet generalisations of the Thue--Morse substitution; see Theorem~\ref{thm: cyclic periodic} for equivalent conditions for singular continuity.
-These spectral results allow one to distinguish bijective abelian substitutions which admit periodic factors.
+We establish sufficient conditions for when the corresponding diffraction measure is pure point and purely singular continuous for bijective, abelian substitutions.
+These may be considered as compact alphabet generalisations of the Thue--Morse substitution, see Theorem~\ref{thm: cyclic periodic} for equivalent conditions for singular continuity.
+These spectral results allow one to distinguish bijective abelian substitutions that admit periodic factors.
 These results generalise the ones in \cite{BG-squiral, Bartlett, Frank-HD}.
 In the finite alphabet case, it is conjectured that bijective substitutions always have singular spectrum.
 This has been confirmed for substitutions on a binary alphabet \cite{BG-squiral} and for abelian substitutions \cite{Bartlett} but remains open for the non-abelian case; see \cite{Queffelec,Bartlett}.

 We also consider the compact alphabet analogues of the period doubling substitution and show that they have pure point spectrum (both in the dynamical and diffraction sense), which is done in Theorem~\ref{thm: pure point coincidence}, extending a famous result due to Dekking \cite{Dekking}.
 The subshifts they generate can be seen as generalisations of Toeplitz shifts over compact alphabets.